 For the first scheduled black bin collection after Christmas, we will collect up to three extra bags of general rubbish if they are left next to your bin.

-If you get extra refuse and recycling or you have any other household items for disposal Raynesway Household Waste and Recycling Centre will be open every day except Christmas Day, Boxing Day and New Year’s Day from 8.00am until 6.00pm.
+Raynesway Household Waste and Recycling Centre will be open every day except Christmas Day, Boxing Day and New Year’s Day from 8.00am until 6.00pm.
+You can take any additional recycling and waste there over the holiday season.

-Christmas cards and wrapping paper can go in your blue bin for recycling as long as they are not covered in glitter and other materials other than paper or card (such as foil, plastic and glass).
+Christmas cards and wrapping paper can go in your blue bin for recycling as long as they are not covered in glitter or materials other than paper or card (such as foil, plastic and glass).

 Yes, Raynesway Household Waste and Recycling Centre will be open every day except Christmas Day, Boxing Day and New Year’s Day from 8.00am until 6.00pm.